As New York Estate Planning & Elder Law Attorneys, we are often asked by our clients:

 The advantages of the NY life estate deed are:

-- Preserves your assets from nursing home costs five years after the deed is filed.
+- Preserving your assets from nursing home costs five years after the deed is filed.

-- Your children have the stepped-up cost basis when they sell the home.
+- Stepped-up cost basis when your children sell the home.

 The disadvantages of a NY life estate deed are: